 8. All contestants (with the exception of Juniors) must submit reference photos at pre-judging.
 We need accurate reference photos or drawings of your character/costume.
 Remember: it may be your favorite character from one episode of your favorite anime that only showed once in Japan, or a costume worn by a character in one comic book issue, but to the judges, it may be something entirely new.
 We also need in-progress photos of you making your costume (at least 3 or 4).
 The higher the division, the more reference we expect.
 We want to see your costume from conception to creation.
 Show us how good you are… impress us!

 9. THE RERUN RULE: If you have won an award (any award) for a costume at a previous SUPERCON Event, you may NOT enter the costume again.
 It’s time to make a new winning costume.
 Minor changes to a costume do not constitute a new costume.
 If you are presenting a costume that has won an award at another major competition, the following rules apply:

-(A) Any costume that has won an award at another major competition prior to 2017 is not allowed.
+(A) Any costume that has won an award at another major competition in a prior year is not allowed.
 It’s a new year, time for a new winning costume.
 You may present the winning costume as an exhibition entry if you’d like, but it will not be eligible for judging.

-(B) Any costume that has won an award at another major competition in 2017 is allowed.
+(B) Any costume that has won an award at another major competition held in the same calendar year as Raleigh Supercon is allowed.